International Crops Research Institute for the Semi-Arid Tropics

-Networks were established at circle/province scales, and they will be now connected in each country and region.
-The FRN will be platforms where FOs share experiences not only on seed but in other topics such as processing, nutrition, agronomic practices, etc. The progress and structure of these FRN including gender contribution will be documented to benefit seed systems in West Africa and other regions.
+Networks were established at circle/province scales, and they will now be connected in each country and region.
+The FRNs will be platforms where FOs share experiences not only on seed but topics such as processing, nutrition, agronomic practices, etc. The progress and structure of these FRNs, including gender contribution, will be documented to benefit seed systems in West Africa and other regions.
 Intervention zones and target farmers will be characterized, and the information used for selecting relevant options for a given context varietal traits may vary for different groups of farmers depending on their access to resources and production goals.

-The overall goal of the “Networking4Seed” project is to enhance smallholder farmers’ food and nutritional securities through sustainable cereal and legume seed systems in the socio-economic contexts of West Africa
+The overall goal of the “Networking4Seed” project is to enhance smallholder farmers’ food and nutritional securities through sustainable cereal and legume seed systems in the socio-economic contexts of West Africa.

 Outputs and Outcomes:

 - Improved varieties will be regularly incorporated in the seed production system.
 At least 14 new varieties/hybrids for both sorghum and pearl millet, eight varieties of groundnut, and eight varieties of cowpea will be tested biannually in the three countries.
 Expect from each set of tested material that at least two varieties/hybrids per crop will be selected by farmers and included in the seed production system, thereby contributing to systems diversification and legume integration into these systems.